bus7d/BIGF00t/README.md

 _Host Files: BIGF00t.sh creates one file for each alive IP found with a list of their open ports

-_Host by Open Port Search Engine: BIGF00t.sh allow you to list and enumerate hosts IPs by ports
+_Host by Open Port Search Engine: BIGF00t.sh allow you to list and enumerate hosts IPs by ports + create a file with the search result

 ------------